Agents of S.H.I.E.L.D. season 1: Visual effects

 The visual effects supervisor for the season was Mark Kolpack, with Los Angeles-based visual effects company FuseFX the main visual effects vendor.
 Kevin Lingenfelser started the season focused on 2D supervising, but took over as lead in-house visual effects supervisor after episode eight from David Altenau.
 Two separate production management and creative teams were established to work on the show, with most of the episodes being worked on concurrently, either two or three at a time.

 For the Bus, Altenau explained that it "has all kinds of S.H.I.E.L.D. technology that is revealed over time as the series progresses.
 This includes an extra wing and engines in the rear giving the plane the ability to operate vertically for take-offs and landings, and even mid-flight u-turns ...
 FuseFX was given the opportunity to design the Bus.
 The design included many features from the start, such as the ability to do vertical take-offs and landing".
 FuseFX designed the Bus, and "Extreme attention was paid when designing the textures and rigging for this asset.
 Half a dozen 8k maps make up the details on the plane which allows the camera to get right up to the surface of the plane without any loss of detail.
 A very complex rig controls every aspect of the plane from the landing gear, engine transformation, doors opening, lighting and even the wings have flex controls for the animators to sell the weight of this massive aircraft.
 When the engines are in vertical flight mode they have several degrees of rotation which gives the jet a lot of maneuvering ability."

-FuseFX also worked on Lola, Coulson's "vintage 1962 Corvette" which was described as "a classic car and beautiful in its own right, but through digital effects, Fuse has added hovercraft capabilities.
+FuseFX also worked on Lola, Coulson's vintage 1962 Chevrolet Corvette which was described as "a classic car and beautiful in its own right, but through digital effects, Fuse has added hovercraft capabilities.
 When Coulson needs it, the wheel's rotate into a horizontal position, exposing hidden jet engine ducts that create lifting thrust through the rims of the tires, which double as turbo-fan blades.
 We worked closely with production to help design the mechanism and the look of the hovercraft engines.
 It's Stark technology designed to be consistent with the period aspect of the car."
 When the real Corvette is shown transitioning to its hover mode, volumetric dust, exhaust, and particle effects are added.
 Occasionally, FuseFX was required to use a fully digital model of the car, which matches the real vehicle precisely.